 Key Methods of the PhreeqcRM API

 The use of PhreeqcRM entails a sequence of method calls that create and initialize the instance, set initial conditions and reactions for the model cells, determine concentrations for boundary conditions, run reaction calculations for a series of time steps, and finalize the instance.
 Although C++ methods are described, equivalent C and Fortran subroutines, generally with the same names preceded by “RM_”, are available for transport codes written in these languages.
 (PhreeqcRM is available at http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc.
-Included in the distributions is a simple advection application in C, Fortran, and C++ and documentation of all methods of the API.)
+Included in the distributions is documentation of all methods of the API and simple advection examples in C, Fortran, and C++.
+Tables 1-7 are excerpts from the C++ example, and table 8 is from the Fortran example.)

 Create and Initialize PhreeqcRM